Skip to content

 The Bigger Picture

-Orthodox Judaism's growth is one of the most significant demographic stories in American religion — and one of the least covered.
-While every other form of American Judaism contracts, Orthodoxy expands.
-While secularism grows nationally, the most traditional form of Judaism thrives.
+Orthodox Judaism's growth is one of the more significant demographic stories in American religion, and one of the least covered.
+As much of American Jewish life contracts, the most traditional corner of it keeps expanding — quietly, mostly out of the headlines.

 I'm an Orthodox Jewish woman from Brooklyn.
 I can't speak for every Orthodox Jew — when I write outside my experience, I say so.